According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Good: Initiative for Action / Bad: Laziness

-Without motivation, an initiative for action and commitment to your cause, it can be easy to become a lazy leader.
-Without focus and drive, leaders are unable to empower their followers and make significant change.
+Without motivation, an initiative for action, and commitment to your cause, it can be easy to become a lazy leader.
+Without focus and drive, leaders are unable to empower their followers and make a significant change.

 Good: Empathy & Care for Others / Bad: Apathy